HIV testing in regional NSW

 While your health professional will collect the blood and mouth swab samples, you also have the option to self-collect the bum swab.
 You’d usually do this at the same point when you head to the bathroom to collect the urine sample.

-Remember that many STIs don’t show symptoms even when you have them, so the best way to know if you have any is to get tested at least twice a year while you are sexually active.
+Remember that many STIs don’t show symptoms even when you have them, so the best way to know if you have any is to get tested up to four times a year while sexually active.
 You can use the testing calculator to work out how frequently you should be testing.

 Receiving HIV and STI test results